koopjs/koop/packages/koop-core/README.md

 }
 ```

+#### geoservicesDefaults
+Koop registers the Geoservices output plugin (FeatureServer) by default.
+This plugin takes its own options including those to set server and layer metadata (e.g., FeatureServer version, copyrightText, maxRecordCount, etc).
+These are useful for overriding defaults set in the FeatureServer codebase.
+You can have Koop set these options at start-up by passing the `geoservicesDefaults` option.
+It should be a JSON object with the specification described in the [FeatureServer documentation](packages/featureserver#featureserver.setdefaults).

 ### Registering Providers
 When registering a provider you can pass an options object that provides some useful functionality: